Frequently Asked Questions

 What is the ratio of Sunrise Montessori classes?

 At Sunrise Montessori, you truly get what you pay for.
-We are proud to offer about 10:1 ratios in our Primary classes, about 7:1 or lower in our Pre-Primary classes, and about 5:1 ratios in our Toddler classes.
+We are proud to offer about 12:1 ratios or lower in our Primary classes, 8:1 or lower in our Pre-Primary classes, and about 5:1 ratios in our Toddler class.

 How large is Sunrise Montessori?

-Sunrise Montessori is licensed for less than 80 children in each of our two houses, which provides a more intimate environment for our families.
-Our school was originally two single-story houses in an older part of Round Rock that have been converted into small, four-classroom environments.
-We have several classrooms for our full day Primary students, one classroom for Primary students in our half day program, several classrooms for our Pre-Primary two year olds, and Toddler one year olds.
-Each Primary class has a Lead Certified Montessori Teacher as well as an Assistant Teacher.
-Our Pre-Primary and Toddler classrooms have a Lead and Assistant Teacher as well.
+Sunrise Montessori is composed of two small single-story houses that were renovated into classrooms.
+Each house is licensed for less than 80 children, which provides a more intimate environment for our families.
+We have three classrooms for our Full Day Primary students, one classroom for our Half Day Primary students, two classrooms for our Pre-Primary two year olds, and one for our Toddler one year olds.
+Each Primary and Pre-Primary class has a Lead Certified Montessori Teacher as well as an Assistant Teacher.

 How often do your tuition rates change?

 Our parents sign a contract before enrolling, which locks in their tuition rate for the entire school year.
 From early August to the end of June, the monthly tuition rate remains unchanged (July has weekly rates with no contract).
 If their child stays with us for the next school year, they will sign another contract, which may have a slight increase for the new year.

 The preschool industry is known for low retention, but because we offer a rich and rewarding work environment for our staff (such as higher-than-norm wages, paid vacation and personal days, paid insurance, bonuses and more), we are proud to report that most of our Lead Teachers have been at Sunrise for years.
 Check out the Our Staff page for more details!